Tipbs/rtype/RFC.md

     3.2.
 NetEnt
         - Sent by the server to the clients to synchronize the ECS' game entities.
         - The structure is provided in the "shared folder located at the root of the project.
 It contains the ID of the entity, its relative position and its state.
+    3.3.
+PlayerId
+        - Sent by the server when a client first makes contact with it.
+The client has to send a 1 byte message indicating to the server that it wants to receive the PlayerId structure.
+        - The structure is provided in the "shared" folder located at the root of the project.
+It contains the ID of the client's own player entity.

 4. Ticks
     - Datas are sent as a tick system.
 The server sends a NetEnt structures tick every 50 milliseconds, making it 20 ticks per seconds.